 The 90-year-old Penang Chinese Swimming Club is not only known for its pools, there is also a popular Hakka-Chinese restaurant there.

 The Hakka people (客家) are famously known as the “gypsies” of China.
 The very term “Hakka” meant “guest families”.
 Centuries of war drove the Hakkas from northern China (around modern-day Shanxi, Henan, and Hubei) down south, where they set up new homelands in Guangdong, Fujian, Jiangxi, Guangxi, Sichuan, Hunan, Zhejiang, Hainan and Guizhou.
 Throughout all this, the Hakkas maintain a shared language and cultural practices, even as they absorb certain characteristics of the provinces they settled in.
-The Hakkas number over 80 million worldwide.
+The Hakkas number nearly 120 million worldwide.
 In Singapore, the Hakkas are about 10% of the 2.8 million Chinese population, and the founder of modern-Singapore, Lee Kuan Yew, was a Hakka himself.
 In Malaysia, the Hakkas constitute a quarter of the 6.5 million Chinese population here.

-Penang’s Hakkas have settled here for more than 3 centuries, pre-dating the island’s official “founding” by the British East India Company in 1786.
+Penang’s Hakkas have settled here for more than three centuries, pre-dating the island’s official “founding” by the British East India Company in 1786.
 Today, whilst Penang’s Chinese populace is largely Hokkien (Fujianese), the Hakkas form the majority of the population on the western part of the island known as Balik Pulau.